Roiqk7/isEven/README.md

 # Going over a BILLION... <a name="TheTruth"></a>

 Well... it's not really recommended.
-This is exactly how `totalIterations = 1 Billion` is large.
+Look at the inage bellow to see exactly how `totalIterations = 1 Billion` is large.
 Also, it takes around **10 minutes** to build.
 I tried rewriting `build.py` in C++, but it didn't improve the performance at all.

 ![Startup](https://github.com/Roiqk7/isEven/blob/main/.github/billionFileSize.png?raw=true)

+# TODO
+* Add EvenVector to READMEs